TruelyThea/trollegle-client/README.md

 ## What if I see `captcha: <...>`? ##

 This means that you need to solve a captcha for your ip in the browser before you can connect.
 However, if it turns out that you are captcha banned (a new captcha on every connection), you need to *takeover* a connection if you want to use the client.
 To do this, on startup (by a command-line argument) call `-takeover=<id>`, where `<id>` is replaced by the id that starts with `central2:`.
-If you have a connection open in the browser, you can inspect the network requests by opening developer tools.
+If you have a connection open in the browser, you probably can inspect the network requests by opening developer tools.
 From there, search for a request to `/events` and locate its form data.

+You also might be able to use a proxy to get around a captcha.
+You can set a SOCKS proxy with `/-proxy <host>:<port>`.
+If you'd prefer to use the direct connection after establishing the chat (faster, less chance of dying), call `/-proxymove on`.

 ## Why won't some types of messages display? ##

-Different types of messages are assigned different colors, and the closest approximation in the console is chosen.
-Probably the closest approximation of the color is the same as your background color.
-The command `/-color off` will turn off message colors if you are recieving bad results.
+By default, different types of messages are assigned different colors.
+It's possible that your terminal re-maps some of the base 16 colors by default.
+Your terminal might have options to change this color mapping, though.
+Also, the command `/-color off` will turn off message colors if you are recieving bad results.

+*Are you using Windows PowerShell?* By default, Windows PowerShell re-maps magenta and dark yellow, and sets a different background color.
+You can change your PowerShell properties if you wish so that these colors are mapped correctly.